St. Malachy Parish offers a variety of faith formation opportunities for adults of all stages of life.

 Father Vince's Wednesday Evening Bible Study

-Father Vince's Bible Study session will meet next on Wednesday, July 26th.
-There will be NO Bible Study this Wednesday, July 19th.
+Father Vince's Bible Study session will meet next on Wednesdays.
 Please plan ahead to join Fr.
 Vince as he walks us through the Word of God so we can grow deeper in relationship with Jesus.
 Over the upcoming weeks, we shall be exploring the Second Letter of Peter.

 No previous participation is necessary!
 Bring your Bible and join Father Vince in the Holy Family Room from 7-8 PM.